sybrew/the-seo-framework/readme.txt

 		* The character counters can now count down to zero, and will notify you off it.
 		* The pixel counter is now color coded.
 Hover over it to know why!
 		* Switching SEO metabox tabs or loading a page with character counters is now a tad less resource intensive.
+		* The Google Webmasters' verification code link now directly sends you to the correct form.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).